mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/exchange_single_node.rst

 **9.1 Obtaining the Current *Unable to Return Block* Number**

 The possibility of using Bitcoin and others to use the confirmation number to reduce the probability of a fallback in the transaction is different.
-In the BitShares, the **unreturnable block** number can be used to determine whether the transaction can be rolled back.
+In the DNA, the **unreturnable block** number can be used to determine whether the transaction can be rolled back.

 **Unable to roll back** transactions in blocks and earlier blocks can be guaranteed not to roll back.